HIIT Vs Running: Which One Should You Do For The Best Fitness Results?

 This may seem surprising because of the vigorous nature of HIIT vs running (which, theoretically, you could do at a low intensity by jogging very slowly).

-Although lower-intensity intervals are probably smarter, safer, and more manageable than high-intensity interval training, as is the case with HIIT, the nature of having “on“ intervals and rest periods is a good way to build up some fitness.
+Although lower-intensity intervals are probably smarter, safer, and more manageable than higher-intensity interval training, as is the case with HIIT, the nature of having “on“ intervals and rest periods is a good way to build up some fitness.

 Running without stopping is very difficult for beginners or deconditioned individuals.
 Running is also a high-impact activity, so jumping into running every day will put too much impact stress on your musculoskeletal system.

-You can do HIIT with a variety of types of exercise such as swimming, elliptical machine some running, stair climbing, rowing, circuit training, etc., to prevent high-impact injuries as your body adjusts to exercising and you build up your cardiorespiratory fitness and muscular strength.
+You can do HIIT with a variety of types of high-intensity exercise such as swimming, elliptical machine some running, stair climbing, rowing, circuit training, etc., to prevent high-impact injuries as your body adjusts to exercising and you build up your cardiorespiratory fitness and muscular strength.

 Weight Loss